Officer who fatally shot Antwon Rose charged with criminal homicide

 Breaking News Emails

-Prosecutors have criminally charged the suburban Pittsburgh police officer who fatally shot unarmed black teenager Antwon Rose after the officer gave investigators inconsistent statements about whether he saw a gun.
+The suburban Pittsburgh police officer who fatally shot unarmed black teenager Antwon Rose has been criminally charged after prosecutors say that he was never threatened during the incident and acted with "no justification."

 East Pittsburgh Police Officer Michael Rosfeld turned himself in on Wednesday after being charged with one count of homicide, according to court records.

+"You can't take somebody's life under these circumstances," District Attorney Stephen Zappala Jr. said during a news conference.

-Rose, a rising 17-year-old senior and honor student at Woodlands High School, was shot three times on June 19 as he and another teen ran away from a vehicle during a traffic stop.
+Rose, a rising 17-year-old senior and honor student at Woodlands High School, was shot three times, including in the back, on June 19 as he and another teen ran away from a vehicle during a traffic stop.
 The vehicle had matched the description of a car connected to a drive-by shooting earlier that night.

+Zappala told reporters that the evidence supports a case for third-degree murder, which carries a sentence of 20 to 40 years in prison, but added that he believed prosecutors could argue first-degree murder, which would send Rosfeld to prison for life if convicted.

 In a video posted on social media by a bystander in a nearby home, Rose and Zaijuan Hester, 17, are seen getting out of the passenger side of a silver Chevy Cruze.
 As they begin to run, shots are heard and the witness gasps and asks, "Why are they shooting at them?"